Skip to content

 The Royal Botanic Gardens are located just outside Edinburgh’s city centre.
 These gardens are 72 acres of beautiful land and scenery.

-The gardens offer amazing views of the city skyline, including the gorgeous and historic Edinburgh Castle.
-While exploring you will discover 300 years of history, and learn about the many plant species.
+The gardens offer fantastic city skyline views, including the gorgeous and historic Edinburgh Castle.
+While exploring, you will discover 300 years of history and learn about the many plant species.
 The highlight of your visit will be the ten amazing Glasshouses.
-The 1858 Victorian Temperate Palm House is one of the tallest palm houses world-wide.
-The 10 Glasshouses are home to over three thousand exotic plants and a 200-year-old palm tree.
+The 1858 Victorian Temperate Palm House is one of the tallest palm houses worldwide.
+The ten Glasshouses are home to over three thousand exotic plants and a 200-year-old palm tree.

-The gardens are open year round and host a number of exhibitions and guided tours.
-From mid-November until the end of December you can take delight at the stunning ‘Christmas at the Botanics Trail’.
+The gardens are open year-round and host several exhibitions and guided tours.
+From mid-November until the end of December, you can delight in the stunning ‘Christmas at the Botanics Trail’.
 There is also an on-site gift shop, an award-winning Gateway Restaurant, and the Terrace Cafe.

 Food & Bars

-In this Edinburgh travel guide, we are also going to show you the highlights of food and drink on offer in Edinburgh city.
+In this Edinburgh travel guide, we will also show you the highlights of the food and drink offered in Edinburgh.

 The Witchery by the Castle

-This is a boutique Gothic hotel, which of course is close to Edinburgh Castle.
-The Witchery is full of history as well as delicious food.
-You will find the 16th Century merchant house called The Witchery and the candlelit Secret Garden.
+This is a boutique Gothic hotel, which is, of course, close to Edinburgh Castle.
+The Witchery is full of history and delicious food.
+It includes the 16th-century merchant house and the candlelit Secret Garden.

-While in The Witchery, you can enjoy your dining experience surrounded by the original 16th Century dining room, oak panelling, and tapestries.
-You will also be surprised by the rooftop paintings containing 400 years of the Scottish Royal family history.
+While in The Witchery, you can enjoy your dining experience surrounded by the original 16th-century dining room, oak panelling, and tapestries.
+You will also be surprised by the rooftop paintings containing 400 years of the Scottish Royal family’s history.

-When exploring the enclosed courtyard Secret Garden, you can enjoy your meal under candlelit historical architecture.
+When exploring the enclosed courtyard of the Secret Garden, you can enjoy your meal under candlelit historical architecture.
 You will find a stunning tone staircase, a hand-painted ceiling and gorgeous French windows.

-Overall, you will not regret choosing this stunning location to enjoy a cocktail, or two, and a wonderful meal.
+You will not regret choosing this stunning location to enjoy a cocktail or two and an excellent meal.

 Frankenstein and Bier Keller

-This world famous bar and restaurant is located in Edinburgh.
-Here you will find a converted 19th Century Church right in the centre of Edinburgh’s Old Town, along the Royal Mile.
-It a definite destination to visit when in Edinburgh.
+This world-famous bar and restaurant is located in Edinburgh.
+It is in a converted 19th-century Church in the centre of Edinburgh’s Old Town, along the Royal Mile.
+It is a definite destination to visit when in Edinburgh.

-Inside you will find a horror themed bar decorated with flashing lights, vats of bubbling liquid, and the original Frankenstein movies playing on repeat.
-It is family friendly until 8pm, then it turns into party central!
-Many hen parties, birthdays and stag nights are held in this spooky location.
+Inside, you will find a horror-themed bar decorated with flashing lights, vats of bubbling liquid, and the original Frankenstein movies playing on repeat.
+It is family-friendly until 8 pm when it turns party central!
+Many hen parties, birthdays, and stag nights are held in this spooky location.

 Below the Frankenstein, you will find Edinburgh’s best Bier Keller.
-This is a traditional German beer cellar, where you will be able to experience German’s Oktoberfest every day!
-There are also many parties held here, with many drinks served in steins you’re guaranteed an enjoyable night.
+This is a traditional German beer cellar where you can experience Oktoberfest daily!
+Many parties are held here, and you’re guaranteed an enjoyable night with many drinks served in steins.

 The Voodoo Rooms

-This award winning bar and restaurant is located right in Edinburgh’s city centre, offering delightful drinks, an array of food, as well as entertainment and live music.
+This award-winning bar and restaurant is located in Edinburgh’s city centre.
+It offers delightful drinks, food, entertainment, and live music.

-The building was restored in 2006, keeping all of the original architectural features, adding a tiki theme, and serving an array of special cocktails.
-Since, it has become one of the most known and popular bars in Edinburgh, making it a must-stop location on your travels!
+The building was restored in 2006, keeping all the original architectural features, adding a tiki theme, and serving an array of unique cocktails.
+Since then, it has become one of Edinburgh’s most known and popular bars, making it a must-stop location on your travels!

 Awards

-The Voodoo Rooms won 6 awards in 2008, after being open just over a year:
+The Voodoo Rooms won 6 awards in 2008 after being open for just over a year:

 • Best New Bar